juanibiapina/gob/docs/daemon.md

 `gob nuke` performs a clean shutdown:

-1. Stops all running jobs (SIGTERM, then SIGKILL)
+1. Stops all running jobs (SIGTERM)
 2. Removes all log files
-3. Closes all client connections
+3. Removes all jobs
-4. Removes socket and PID file
+4. Shuts down the daemon

-5. Daemon exits
+The daemon also shuts down gracefully when it receives SIGTERM or SIGINT.

 ### Signal Handling